Oxeltech

 2.2.2 Calculating FIT for the Whole System

 Once you have FIT values for all components on 1 single board, you can simply add the relevant FIT values to calculate the overall FIT for the board.
-You can analyse each FIT value to gain an understanding of what component has the worst FIT (if that is your goal).
+You can analyze each FIT value to gain an understanding of what component has the worst FIT (if that is your goal).

 Some of the components on your board might not be included in any safety channel.
 Therefore, we do not have to calculate the FIT of all the components.
-The complete board FIT is only used when all components of the board are a part of FIT channel.
+The complete board FIT is only used when all components of the board are a part of the FIT channel.

 In the next part, we will present the safety functions we developed for our board and how it helped to predict the performance level.